yosefahab/Khartoosha/README.txt

     • characters are no longer pixelated in character choice menu screen.
 - The SettingsMenuScreen is completely redone with scene2D.
 - General bug fixed and menu stuff modified.
+- Pause Menu is completely redone with scene2D.
+- IMPORTANT: when exiting from pause menu now the menu appears, even though the background is still big (this caused by the PPM), everything works fine till you go into another game (without restarting the game), it appears that menu keys still register even though the InputProcessor is set to null.
+- Removed all old menu classes and assets, looks neat i know right.